 LEGISLATIVE MANDATE DESCRIPTION

 Constitution of SA; 108 of 1996: Local Government, especially sections 151, 152 and 153.
-Also, Schedule 4,
+Also, Schedule 4, Part

-Chapter 7 Part B and Schedule 5 Part B. 152.
+Chapter 7 B and Schedule 5 Part B. 152.

 The objectives set out in the Constitution for local governments are to:

 ⇒ Provide democratic and accountable government;

-⇒ Ensure the provision of sustainable services to local communities;

-⇒ Promote social and economic development;

-⇒ Provide a safe and healthy environment;

 ⇒ Encourage involvement of community organisations in local governance.

 Schedule 4B identifies the following functions for the Municipality:

-Air pollution

-⇒ Building regulations
+□ Building regulations

-⇒ Child care facilities

-⇒ Electricity reticulation

-⇒ Firefighting services

-⇒ Local tourism

-⇒ Municipal planning ⇒ Municipal public transport

-The state of the s

-Transception products to the (internal)

-⇒ Trading regulations ⇒ Water and sanitation services

-water and samitation services
+⇒ Storm water management

 Schedule 5B identifies the following functions for the Municipality:

-Cemeteries, funeral parlours, crematoria
+⇒ Billboards and display advertisements

-⇒ Licensing of dogs
+□ Licensing of dogs

 ⇒ Licensing & control of food undertakings

 □ Local amenities

-⇒ Local sports facilities
+□ Local sports facilities

+⇒ Noise pollution

+⇒ Public places

-⇒ Refuse removal; solid waste disposal
+Refuse removal; solid waste disposal

 ⇒ Street trading

 ⇒ Street lighting

 □ Traffic and parking

-Municipal Structures Act: The Municipality is a Category B Municipality in terms of Section 7, with a
+The Municipality is a Category B Municipality in terms of Section 7, with a

 collective executive system and a ward participatory system Section 9(b).

-The White Paper on Developmental

-Local Government outcomes:
+The White Paper on Developmental Local Government lists three key outcomes:

 ⇒ Provision of basic household infrastructure and services;

+⇒ Promotion of local economic development.